TOP 10 CIVIL WAR MOVIES: STREAM HISTORICAL DRAMAS NOW

 Unfortunately, these Soldiers would endure the lingering effects of slavery, racism, inequality in pay, and the dilemma of doing one’s duty even when faced with such unfair treatment.

-Glory follows Col. Robert Gould Shaw, played by Matthew Broderick, coming off of the Battle of Antietam, and tasked with leading the regiment.
+Glory follows Col. Robert Gould Shaw, played by Matthew Broderick, coming off the Battle of Antietam, and tasked with leading the regiment.

 Where to Watch: Both Prime Video and Apple TV have the film available to rent.